okteto/compose-getting-started/README.md

-# Getting Started on Okteto Cloud with Stacks
+# Getting Started with Okteto Stacks

 This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to deploys the Voting App on Okteto Cloud using [Stacks](https://okteto.com/docs/cloud/stacks).
 Stacks are designed for developers that don't want to deal with the complexities of Kubernetes manifests.